dantleech/blog/content/posts/2022-11-17-ode-to-the-container.md

 }
 ```

-Interview with Dan:
+{{< callout >}}
 **Wait, that looks alot like the Symfony Options Resolver - why didn't you use
 that?**

-I didn't want to have a Symfony dependency because 1) I can't modify it, 2) I
+I didn't want to have a Symfony dependency because

+- I can't modify it.
-don't want to bump the dependencies every year.
+- I don't want to bump the dependencies every year even if they don't change.

 **Was that a good choice?**

 Probably not.
 The Symfony one works better but if I did it again I'd probably
 not use that pattern at all.
+{{< /callout >}}

 ### What about tags?

-You need to add services by tag
+You need to aggregate services by tag?
+Why not:

 ```php
 class MyExtension extends Extension {
     public const TAG_MY_SERVICE = 'service';